Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Numerical Experiments

-Starting the discussion with the $S=3$-block of the data (the first 3 rows of Table \ref{table:comparison_linGAUS_MINLPpaper}), we see that \cplexmiqp as well as the IPA always find the global minimum, where the IPA is about $50\%$ faster.
-The simple penalty algorithm in Algorithm \ref{algo:some_Algorithm} , while being very fast, only finds the global minimum in $12$ cases with an average relative error of $33\%$ in the remaining $8$ cases.
+Starting the discussion with the average time, we observe that \cplexmiqp is heavily affected by an increase in $S$ while the IPA is only slightly affected and the simple penalty algorithm is by construction the fastest.
+Moving to the solution quality, we see that \cplexmiqp as well as the IPA always find the global minimum for $S=3$ where the simple penalty algorithm only finds the global minimum in $12$ cases with an average relative error of $33\%$ in the remaining $8$ cases.
 Increasing $S$ (and thus the combinatorial complexity of the problem), we observe that \cplexmiqp (especially for $S \geq 10$) fails to find the global minimum in the given time.
 The IPA on the other hand then starts to be the most competitive algorithm in the 'min\_count'-sense, i.e., producing the smallest objective function values compared to the other algorithms (do also note the small relative average error of the IPA).
-We can also observe, that the computational time of the IPA only slightly increases with $S$ while \cplexmiqp at some point always hits the prescribed time limit.
 Furthermore, we report that for $S=10,15$, and $20$ there was always one problem instance where \cplexmiqp only returned the zero solution (which is feasible but does not make sense from the application point of view).
 As a result the average relative error is significantly large.
-Combining the results of this experiment with the results from the second experiment, we can conclude that the IPA can solve large scale problems, and can, at the same time, compete with \cplexmiqp in smaller problem instances.
-The simple penalty approach is very fast but, as we can see in this experiment, fails to produce solutions of high quality in a reliable fashion.